 Modifications to existing custody/visitation orders can occur due to a material change in circumstances.
 Our attorneys can advise you as to whether a change in circumstances, whether it’s a remarriage, relocation or a child’s changing needs constitute a sufficient change in circumstances to justify a modification.

 Virginia’s child support laws are not straightforward or easily applied.
 Although child support guidelines exist, it takes an expert to know exactly how to apply the facts of a particular situation to get an accurate child support figure.
 Further, a child support award is never set in stone.
 Upon showing of a material change in circumstances, you can request the Court amend a child support figure to factor in new circumstances and determine an appropriate child support figure going forward.
 Furthermore, it is often difficult to establish a party’s true income, particularly if that party is self-employed.
-The attorneys at Collins & Hyman are adept at combing through records, including tax returns and bank records, to establish a party’s true income.
-Collins & Hyman can ensure that Virginia’s child support laws are applied fairly to your case.
+The attorneys at Michael A. Hyman, PLC are adept at combing through records, including tax returns and bank records, to establish a party’s true income.
+Michael A. Hyman, PLC can ensure that Virginia’s child support laws are applied fairly to your case.